-In the years prior to the 2007 recession, the shadow-banking system produced a legion of structured credit products including collateralized debt obligations ("CDOs") and CDO-squareds.
-Such financial innovations in funding markets along with the practice of rehypothecation greatly increased the ability of assets to serve as collateral (see Gorton and Metrick 2009; Fostel and Geanakoplos 2012a).
-This increased capacity sharply reversed during the financial crisis when pessimism and uncertainty limited the ability of many assets to serve as collateral (see Gorton and Metrick, 2012) but recovery has again led to the resumed expansion of funding markets and the issuance of CDOs.
+In the years prior to the 2007 recession, the shadow-banking system produced a legion of structured credit products including asset-backed securities ("ABS"), collateralized debt obligations ("CDOs"), and CDO-squareds.
+These structured credit products tranched collateral into multiple securities, and reused these tranches as an additional layer of collateral to issue more securities.
+Such financial innovations, along with the practice of rehypothecation, greatly increased the ability of assets to serve as collateral.1 This increased capacity sharply reversed during the financial crisis (see Gorton and Metrick, 2012), but recovery led to the resumed expansion of funding markets and the issuance of CDOs.
+Figure 1 plots CDO issuance from 2001 to 2014.